TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 49/Genesis 49.14.md

 ---

-Issachar is a strong ass, Couching down between the sheepfolds:
+"Issachar is a strong donkey, lying down between the saddlebags.